tikkwi/easpos-user-api/README.md

     - So we'll have to use run-time dep resolver like ```ModuleRef``` every time we need throughout the service
     - So, we should avoid ```Request Scope``` as much as we can and should handle ```Request``` specific state with ```Interceptor```.
+- ### Request Context (HTTP)
+    - Why we don't add request context to body(which is more flexible, we don't need @Req on every handler) is becz class-validator validate `DTO` on the request body and trigger `Max call stack size exceeded` error.
+Whether `@Allow, @Exclude, @ValidateIf=> false or ever valid custom validator` can't help to avoid validating request context